ROS2 Plugin

 Whether to initialize ROS2’s default SPLOG logging system |

-Regarding the configuration of ros2_plugin, the following points should be noted:
+Regarding the configuration of ros2_plugin, the usage notes are as follows:

 node_name

 represents the ROS2 node name.
-From an external perspective, an AimRT node loaded with the ROS2 plugin appears as a ROS2 node, and its node name is configured through this item.executor_type
+From an external perspective, an AimRT node that has loaded the ROS2 plugin is a ROS2 node, and its node name is configured according to this item.executor_type

-indicates the type of ROS2 node executor.
-Currently, there are three options:SingleThreaded
+represents the type of the ROS2 node executor.
+Currently, there are three choices:SingleThreaded

 ,StaticSingleThreaded